Jaredslocker21/organic_cat/README.md

 **EPIC 5 - Member Page**

 As a Site User, I want to be able to create a new Member Page to display myself as professionally skilled.
-It will have a comment section.
+It will have a review section.

 As a Site User, I want to be able to edit a my Member Page when updates are needed.